 - National Newspapers in Education Week – The first full week in March is also National Newspapers in Education Week.
 This is the perfect time to revive the fading pastime of reading the newspapers.
 Bring a selection of daily papers into class and have students write responses to articles that move them or letters to the editor on topics of their choice.
 Better yet, have them create their own edition of a newspaper.

 - National Speech and Debate Education Day – The first Friday in March features a couple of fun events, the first being National Speech and Debate Education Day.
 Here’s a great opportunity to encourage students to write for authentic purposes and audiences.
 Have them write and deliver presentations with the purpose of changing, adding, or eliminating one classroom or school rule.
 If you have time, have the class follow up with a brief debate on some of the topics.
+Have them check out this list of speeches to memorize for inspiration.
 For more activity ideas, visit the National Speech and Debate Association.